Norwich Open: History

 Norwich Open Lawn Tennis Tournament was a grass court tennis tournament that was open to both men's and women's players founded in 1881.
 At the inaugural tournament that was held from 9 to 13 September that year, the men's singles being won by a Mr. Francis William Monement.
 The women's singles event was won by a Miss M. Raikes.
 In 1883 the third edition of this tournament was played from 22 to 27 August, the men's singles event was again won by Mr. Francis William Monement, who defeated his brother Mr. William Bolding Monement.
 The first tournament continued to be held through to 1930 when it was discontinued.
 In 1972 a second Norwich Open was reestablished under the brand name the Robinson's Barley Water Norwich Open.
 That event was staged at the Anglia Lawn Tennis Center, and was played on clay courts.
-The second tournament was staged through until 1982 when it was dicontinued.
+The second tournament was staged through until 1982 when it was discontinued.